Spain Digital Nomad Visa - 2026 Update

 Below is a list of the required documents:

-• Criminal record check certificates for the last five years (with Apostille and copy)
+Criminal record check certificates for the last two years (with Apostille and copy)

-Requirements for Spanish translations of documents may vary depending on where you make your application.
-Some consulates will accept documents in the local language (e.g. English in the United States), but others require Spanish translations.
+All foreign documents must be legalized or apostilled and, where applicable, accompanied by an official Spanish translation.
 Translations should be made by an officially recognized translation service.
 Your local embassy or consulate can provide you with a list of approved providers.

 Step 2 – Book an Appointment & Pay the Visa Fee